AdamBoley/Project-Beergate/README.md

 Gemma from Code Institute Tutor support, for helping to fix the issue with being unable to access the user_review.html page.
 This was the first major feature beyond the walkthrough project that I wanted to add, and her help in getting it working was a major boost to my confidence in my abilities, and allowed development to proceed.

 Gemma also tried to fix the issue with the CK Editor and TinyMCE Rich Text Editors.
 Though unsuccessful, the tutoring process allowed me to realise that I was wasting time trying to get these working.
 From there, I used the django-summernote editor, which was implemented almost seemlessly and allowed development to continue.

+Ronan McLelland, as my Mentor, provided invaluable guidance on potential features to add in, as well as a veritable truckload of resources.

 The [official Django documentation](https://docs.djangoproject.com/en/3.2/) proved very helpful generally, particularly the following pages:
 - [model field reference page](https://docs.djangoproject.com/en/3.2/ref/models/fields/) for guidance on designing my models and field types